How to Write the College of William & Mary Essays 2023-2024

 The College of William & Mary, located in the easternmost part of Virginia, is the second oldest institution of higher education in the country, just after Harvard.
 As such, the school has educated some of the earliest and most influential names in American history, including Thomas Jefferson, John Marshall, Henry Clay, and George Washington.
 It has since been designated a Public Ivy, signaling its exceptional academics.

 Given the caliber of a William & Mary education, it’s no surprise that gaining admission here is competitive.
 On top of impressive grades and extracurriculars, you will also need unique and compelling essays to set you apart from the crowd.
-In this post, we’ll go over the essay prompts for the College of William & Mary and detail how to write effective responses to them.
+So, although this institution doesn’t require you to submit any supplemental essays, we strongly encourage you to do so, and in this post will explain in detail how to ensure your responses are effective.

 College of William & Mary Supplemental Essay Prompts